nullpixel/litecord/README.md

  * REST runs at `http://0.0.0.0:8000`
  * WS runs at `ws://0.0.0.0:12000`

-For now the REST API can give you the address to the WS one through the `/api/gateway` endpoint, so you just need to change your gateway path(in your preferred library).
+You'll need to change the "base URL" or whatever it is called in your preffered Discord library.

 Check [this](https://git.memework.org/lnmds/litecord/issues/2) for the list of implemented things in `litecord` Also, don't create an issue for `"there is no voice"`.
 There won't be.